 Medano Creek or better known to locals as “Colorado’s natural beach” is only a beach for a brief moment in time.
 After the snow melts from the Sangre de Cristo Mountains, a small creek bed at the base of the Great Sand Dunes National Park fills up making it one of Colorado’s most coveted beaches.

 Typically occurring in late May or early June, the water surge opens up opportunities for floating, skimboarding, and surfing.
 On dry ground, crowds set up camp, build sandcastles, and sunbathe within the majestic dunes that set the background for this unique Colorado beach.
+Alamosa is the closest large town if you’re looking to set up basecamp or refuel.

 Much of what makes up Colorado’s shorelines are the man-made reservoirs scattered throughout the state.
 Boulder Reservoir is a favorite gathering place year round but is particularly popular during the summer for its sandy beaches.
 Sun-bathers flock to the reservoir to enjoy the swath of sand that makes this one of Colorado’s best beaches.

 Venture beyond the blocked-off swim area for some kayaking, canoeing, or SUP your way around the reservoir.
 Need lessons?
 No problem, they offer SUP and SUP yoga lessons for those just starting out.
+The park is located only ten minutes northwest from Central Boulder.

 Found along the western side of Rocky Mountain National Park, Grand Lake is a beautiful lake located in the town of Grand Lake.
 As Colorado’s deepest and largest natural lake, Grand Lake entices travelers with its pristine blue waters, encircling mountain peaks, and numerous recreational activities.